Employee & Labor Relations

-Each year, Stanford faculty and staff are updated about key policies in the Administrative Guide.
-The Administrative Guide is Stanford's collection of guidelines for non-research university activities that govern workplace interactions, approaches, and processes.
+Each year, Stanford faculty and staff are updated about key policies in the Administrative Guide, Stanford's collection of guidelines for non-research university activities that address workplace interactions, approaches, and processes.

 Because of the importance of these policies, below are select guidelines useful to review regularly.
 The full Administrative Guide may be reviewed online.

 Code of Conduct

 As members of the Stanford University community, all faculty, staff, students, members of the Board of Trustees, University Officers and affiliates are responsible for sustaining the highest ethical standards of this institution, and of the broader community in which we function.
 The University values integrity, honesty and fairness and strives to integrate these values into its teaching, research and business practices.

 Covers the appropriate use of all information resources including computers, networks, and the information contained therein.
 This policy applies to all University students, faculty and staff, and all others using computer and communication technologies, including the University's network, whether personally or University owned, which access, transmit or store University or student information.

 Maintains a drug-free workplace and campus.
 The unlawful manufacture, distribution, dispensation, possession and/or use of controlled substances or the unlawful possession, use or distribution of alcohol is prohibited on the Stanford campus, in the workplace or as part of any of the University’s activities.

 Upholds the protection of Stanford's information resources from accidental or intentional unauthorized access or damage while also preserving and nurturing the open, information-sharing requirements of its academic culture.